ABR Investors Have Opportunity to Lead Arbor Realty Trust, Inc. Securities Fraud Lawsuit

 LOS ANGELES, Aug.
-15, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Arbor Realty Trust, Inc. ("Arbor" or the "Company") (NYSE: ABR).
+21, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Arbor Realty Trust, Inc. ("Arbor" or the "Company") (NYSE: ABR).

 Class Period: May 7, 2021 – July 11, 2024